nbarrett/oscillation/README.md

 He was convinced that a game could be made out a map and as well as being fun, could also educate people about maps in the process.
 He spent several years designing the game and even had a meeting with [Waddingtons](https://en.wikipedia.org/wiki/Waddingtons), the game manufacturer to present his idea.
 [Waddingtons](https://en.wikipedia.org/wiki/Waddingtons) thought that the game had potential but saw that there were a few limitations related to how cluttered the board got with pieces.
-Also sometimes the map was too small to see things properly and squares on the map got cluttered when multiple palyeres got close to each other.
+Also sometimes the map was too small to see things properly and squares on the map got cluttered when multiple players got close to each other.
 They asked Kerry to come up with some alternative ideas but this was the last meeting he had with a games manufacturer, as he fell ill and later died in 2012.
 Only one prototype was ever made and it has been played by family members and friends on many occasions.
 You can see some photos from recent years below: